 as well as materials required to support the core programs in Constantin College of

-Liberal Arts, the College of business which includes the Graduate School of Management,
+Liberal Arts, the Satish & Yasmin Gupta College of Business, the Braniff Graduate

 - Materials required supporting undergraduate majors and graduate programs.

 - Materials required for other courses and programs offered by the University.

 - Materials required for faculty research not directly related to the above.